Want A Clean Home Using Natural Products? Try These 4!

 Looking for a cost-effective, safe way to keep your home clean, naturally?
 Ditch the overpriced, artificially scented cleaners and try these four common household items:

 - Olive oil: Use it to lubricate and polish wood furniture.
 Simply mix three parts olive oil to one part vinegar, or two parts olive oil to one part lemon juice to add a refreshing and clean aroma.

 - Potatoes: Halved potatoes can remove rust from baking pans or tinware – dip the potato in salt before scrubbing or follow with a salt scrub.

-- White vinegar: There are plenty of uses for this household mainstay: It cleans linoleum floors and glass (from windows to shower doors) when mixed with water and a little liquid soap (castile or vegetable); cuts grease, removes stains and soap scum, and cleans toilets – you may add a bit of baking soda if you like.
+- White vinegar: There are plenty of uses for this household mainstay: It cleans linoleum floors and glass (from windows and mirrors to shower doors) when mixed with water and a little liquid soap (castile or vegetable); cuts grease, removes stains and soap scum, and cleans toilets – you may add a bit of baking soda if you like.
 It can also be used as an antibacterial and deodorizer – pour undiluted vinegar down drains once a week, or add to water in a spray bottle to kill mold and mildew.

 Today’s Health Topics

 Ask Dr. Weil's Q&A